ewuin/stockCrawl/README.md

 The scrapy spiders are found in the subdirectory "stockBot."
 This subdirectory also contains the folder data_gathering which has the files
 I used to develop the machine learning model.

-The website is in the conventional "apps" subdirectory.
+The html is in the standard "apps" subdirectory.

-Due to the fact that this site needs a scrapyd server alongside the django server, I am still in the process of deploying a live public version on amazon aws.
-You can however see screen captures of the site running from my local machine at the IP address: http://18.188.177.97/

 The packages necessary to run are: django,